DanieSalin/DanieSalin/README.md

 - 🔭 I’m currently working on ...

-- 🌱 I’m currently learning **Machine Learning, Deep Learning, DialogfLow Django, NLP, and other skills...**
+- 🌱 I’m currently learning **Machine Learning, Deep Learning, DialogfLow Django, NLP, Quant and other skills...**

-- 👨‍💻 All of my projects are available at [GitHub Me]((https://github.com/DanieSalin))
+- 👨‍💻 All of my projects are available at [GitHub Me](https://github.com/DanieSalin?tab=repositories)

 - 📫 How to reach me dodat2004py@gmail.com